VermontDepartmentOfHealth/docgov/posts/SQL-Query-Intro.md

 **Advantages:** Over time, it's more likely that you'll be reusing saved query files.
 Once opened, all you'll need to do is confirm the correct target database, making this the faster option.

-**Disadvantages:** You can unintentionally connect to the wrong database when you create a new query or open an existing one.
+**Disadvantages:** You can unintentionally connect to the wrong database when you create a new query or open an existing one when working with multiple systems.

 ### Limiting Data